-Name of researcher(s): Name of supervisor(s): Date o of decision: Decis sion of Institute Research Ethics Committee (tick as appropriate): Ethics application is successful - student may proceed with project as per the proposal under the guidance of their supervisor.
-However, no major changes may be made to the project without prior approval of the Institute Research Ethics Committee.
-Unsuccessful - supervisors to approve changes.
-The proposal is not currently acceptable, but only minor changes are required.
-The student should make these changes under the guidance of their supervisors, who may then approve the proposal on behalf of the Institute Research Ethics Committee.
-Unsuccessful - Resubmission required, with the Chair of the Institute Research Ethics Committee to approve changes.
-The proposal is not currently acceptable, and major changes are required in order to gain ethical approval.
-The student should revise their proposal, under the guidance of their supervisors, and should submit the revised proposal for consideration by the Chair of the Institute Research Ethics Committee.
+Feedback Form fo Staff/Postgraduate Researc hers : Institute Research Ethics Committee DUN LAOGHAIRE Title of Project Name of Researcher(s) Name of Supervisor(s) Date of Decision Decision of Institu e Research Ethics Committee е Tick as appropriate Ethics application is successful - student may proceed with project as per the proposal under the guidance of their supervisor.
+However, no major changes may be made to the project without prior approval of the Institute Research Ethics Committee. у acceptable, but only minor changes under the guidance to approve changes.
+The proposal is not cuchanges are required.
+The student should e of their supervisors, who may then approstitute Research Ethics Committee. make these 2 Ethics Committee to appro and major changes are req should revise their proposa n required, with the Chair of the Institute or changes.
+The proposal is not currently a lired in order to gain ethical approval.
+The , under the guidance of their supervisors, for consideration by the Chair of the Insti cceptable, student and should Committee to approve cha revise their proposal, unde n required, with the Institute Research Eth ges.

-ADT Et hics Policy, approval by Academic Council 1.
-Dec 2014, for a period of three years Unsuccessful - Resubmission required, with the Institute Research Ethics Committee to approve changes.
 The proposal is incomplete.
-The student should revise their proposal, under the guidance of their supervisors, and should submit the revised proposal for a future meeting of the Institute Research Ethics Committee.
-Unsuccessful - project is unsuitable for research.
-The proposal is not ethically acceptable, and involves a topic or population that is unsuitable for study at postgraduate level.
-The Institute Research Ethics Committee recommends that the student considers developing a different proposal, under the guidance of their supervisor, which should be submitted to a future meeting of the Institute Research Ethics Committee.
+The stud the guidance of their supervisors, and sho uture meeting of the Institute Research Eth dent should ould submit acceptable, and involves a postgraduate level.
+The Instudent consider developing suitable for research.
+The proposal is not e opic or population that is unsuitable for st itute Research Ethics Committee recomme g a different proposal, under the guidance submitted to a future meeting of the Inst udy at ends that th of their